 I owe it to my audience and myself to do better than this.

 Some will say that he has done a lot for freedom of expression.
 He probably has, and I would be the last person to want to censor what he publishes on YouTube.
 The problem doesn’t lie in what he publishes, it lies with those who endorse his provocations by pressing the “like” icon and subscribing to his channel.

 Regarding the incident at my gym club, I asked them to tell the Dutch YouTuber to take the video down.
 They managed to film me without me noticing.
 A fake personal trainer approached me whilst I was on an exercise bike, and pretended to have this training program to keep you in shape.
 He told me that he was giving lessons in order to fund a project for refugees, and started doing suggestive exercises with his hips.
 I was too busy cycling and wasn’t really paying attention to him.
 It’s only when a patient of mine told me that his daughter had seen me on YouTube, that I made the connection between that incident and a possible appearance on YouTube.
 At my request, the video was deleted a few days later, but not before it got 150,000 views, and 4800 likes.
-I can assure you, it’s not the fact that he filmed me without me knowing that infuriated me, although I will hold the gym responsible for that.
-No, it’s the number of viewers who actually liked the video, that really upset me.
+I can assure you, it’s not the fact that he filmed me without me knowing that infuriated me.
+No, it’s the number of viewers who actually liked the video that really upset me.
 In a previous post, I wrote that “likes could kill”.
 I should have added that “likes can upset”.

 With so many subscribers and viewers, a YouTuber has responsibilities and must be careful with what he/she says and publishes.
 More worryingly, what does the fact that PDP is so immensely popular say about the state of mind of the generation of kids who are glued to his videos?
 Furthermore, he is not the only one and it is not a craze comprising a few likes that will disappear.